Information on ACT Exam

 ACT is an abbreviation for American College Testing.
 It is a widely-recognized testing procedure that has been administered in the United States since November 1959.
 It is used for the following purposes:

 - To measure high school achievement: in some states in the USA it is mandatory for high school students to take the ACT irrespective of whether these students later intend to go to college or not.

 - As a college admissions test

-Therefore, for a large segment of students in the USA, it is important to be always up to date on ACT exam information.
+Therefore, for a large segment of students in the USA, it is important to be always up to date on the ACT exam.

-ACT is a paper-and-pencil based exam held on Saturdays four to six times in a year, depending upon the state, in the months of September, October, December, February, April and June.
+This is is a paper-and-pencil based examination held on Saturdays four to six times in a year, depending upon the state, in the months of September, October, December, February, April and June.

 There are four main tests in the ACT.
 They are all multiple-choice tests, and are scored individually on a scale of 1-36.
 A composite score is also provided.
 This is the whole number average of the four scores.

 The basic test fee is $34.
 ACT Plus Writing costs $49.50.